The debut: Zion Williamson arrives, amid much fanfare

 There had been two sellouts in NBA Summer League history in Vegas before Friday.

-Sunday hasn’t yet.
-Reason?
-Williamson isn’t playing that day.
-The Pelicans play again Saturday night against Rui Hachimura and Washington.
+And now, there have been three.
+(Saturday would be a fourth, but NBA officials were huddling late Friday night to figure out if the day can go on as scheduled.)

 Summer League has gotten bigger and bigger each year, but The Zion Factor is very real — and a league that set an attendance record in Vegas last summer is well on its way already to smashing that mark this year.

-“People want to be part of something big and special,” said Warren LeGarie, the summer league’s executive director.
+“People want to be part of something big and special,” LeGarie said.
 “And Zion loves the game.
 My partner Albert Hall, the brains of this operation, he ran Adidas Nations and Zion was with him since he was 14 years old.
 He has a picture of Zion in a tub of ice because he’s overheating because he loved to play so much.”

 And on Friday, at long last, he was in the NBA.